 Once you drag them, the following screenshot will be displayed.

-Before we finish, Let us add Country Name and Sales Amount as Data labels.
-To do this, Please drag the Country Name Dimension and Sales Amount from Measures from respective region to Text field in Marks Shelf.
+We can. use the Label Shelf to add data labels to an Advanced Funnel Chart.
+So, before we finish the section, let us add the Country Name and Sales Amount as Data labels to the Tableau Funnel Chart.
+To do this, Please drag the Country Name Dimension and Sales Amount Measure from the respective region to the Text field in the Marks Shelf.

-Now you can see the Country and Sales Amount in the Tableau Funnel Chart
+Now, you can see the Country and Sales Amount Data Label in the Funnel Chart.

-To format the Data Labels in Tableau funnel chart, please click on the Text field inside the Marks Shelf.
-Once you click on it, the following window will be displayed.
-Click on the … the button beside the Text will open the Edit label window to format the Text
+Please click on the Text field inside the Marks Shelf to format the Data Labels in the Tableau funnel chart.
+Once you click on it, Click on the … button beside the Text to open the Edit label window to format it.